seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 interpretation of the formula of dependent arising.
 That is, the reason why the two links, ignorance and preparations, are referred to the past.

-In some discourses, like the *MahāNidānasutta*, there is a discussion about a descent of consciousness into a mother's womb.
+In some discourses, like the *Mahānidānasutta*, there is a discussion about a descent of consciousness into a mother's womb.
 Simply because there is such a discussion, one might think that the law of dependent arising has reference to a period beyond one's conception in a mother's womb.

 But if we carefully examine the trend of this discussion and analyse its purpose, such a conclusion will appear to be groundless.
-The point which the Buddha was trying to drive home into Venerable *Ānanda* by his catechism, is that the constant interrelation that exists between consciousness and name-and-form is present even during one's life in the mother's womb.
+The point which the Buddha was trying to drive home into Venerable Ānanda by his catechism, is that the constant interrelation that exists between consciousness and name-and-form is present even during one's life in the mother's womb.
 This catechism can be analysed into four parts.
 The first question is: